-Allie is 6, but will be 7 the week of Christmas, so I made this gift guide a little more broad.
+Allie is 8, and will be 9 the week of Christmas, so she is really on the top end of this gift guide.
+I started it three years ago, when she was 5 turning 6, and I have added on to it as the years have gone by.
 I think that girls a little younger would like a lot of the things on the list as well as girls a little older.
 Honestly, I did copy a few things straight over from my gift guide for tween girls, too, because there are some things that I know both of my girls would love to have.

 I made this list primarily from Allie’s lengthy Christmas list, but she also helped me to explore some websites and come up with a few things that she might want but didn’t ask for.
 So everything here has been specifically added by my own little girlie.

 Note: We are not crazy, and Allie is not getting everything on this list.